-- body driving the ethics and integrity agenda in the - We took an active role in drafting and signed up for the - management process to identify any improvement areas. - We reviewed and approved code of ethics related policies such as the anti bribery policy, insider trading policy, gift policy and the blacklisting policy.
+- We have constituted an ethics committee as an oversight body driving the ethics and integrity agenda in the company - We took an active role in drafting and signed up for the Kenyan Businesses Code of Ethics. - We reviewed our ethical position and ethics management process to identify any improvement areas. - We reviewed and approved code of ethics related policies such as the anti bribery policy, insider trading policy, gift policy and the blacklisting policy.